-Legalize Recreational Cannabis
+Decriminalize Recreational Cannabis

-The Soloski Agenda would move for full legalization and full de-criminalization of the recreational use and possession of cannabis.
+The Soloski Agenda would move for the full de-criminalization of the recreational use and possession of cannabis.
 It’s a plant, folks.
 It doesn’t have any addictive qualities.
 It can be used to reduce chronic pain for a lot of people.
 It should have never been prohibited.
 I also don’t think that cannabis should be regulated or specially taxed by the state.
 You should be able to grow it in your own window boxes, if you want to.
 Again, it’s a plant.
 As former New York gubernatorial candidate, Larry Sharpe, is known for saying, “Marijuana should be regulated like onions”.
 In other words, it shouldn’t be regulated.